Pfizer-BioNTech vaccine deliveries could start 'before Christmas'

 DISTRIBUTING SHOTS

-Pfizer says it expects to make as many as 50 million vaccine doses this year, enough to protect 25 million people, and then produce up to 1.3 billion doses in 2021.
+Pfizer said it expects to make as many as 50 million vaccine doses this year, enough to protect 25 million people, and then produce up to 1.3 billion doses in 2021.

-While some groups such as healthcare workers will be prioritized in the United States and Britain for vaccinations this year, it will be months before large-scale rollouts begin in either country.
+While some groups such as healthcare workers will be prioritized in the United States and Britain for vaccinations, it will be months before large-scale rollouts begin in either country.

-Pfizer also has agreements with the European Union, Germany and Japan where distribution could begin next year.
+On Wednesday, Pfizer said it had offered to provide Brazil with millions of doses in the first half of 2021.
+It also has agreements with the European Union, Germany and Japan where distribution could begin next year.

 Mike Ryan, the World Health Organization’s top emergency expert, said it would be at least 4-6 months before significant levels of vaccination were taking place around the world.

 Distribution of a Pfizer-BioNTech shot is complicated by the need to store it at ultra-cold temperatures of -70 degrees Celsius.
-It can, however, be kept in a normal fridge for up to five days, or up to 15 days in a thermal shipping box.
+It can, however, be kept in normal refrigeration for up to five days, or up to 15 days in a thermal shipping box.

 Moderna’s vaccine can be stored for up to six months at -20C though it is expected to be stable for 30 days at normal fridge temperatures of 2 to 8 degrees Celsius (36°-46°F).